 Along with more space, you’ll be able to take much more weight along with you, as you won’t have to worry about being able to lift and run with it.

 - You’ll need a longer take-off and landing strip

 The more weight your wing is trying to lift, the longer it will take to get airborne.
 This means you’ll need a long airstrip to build up speed for your take-off, and it will need to be clear of obstacles for a much longer distance than if you were foot launching.

-You'll also need a longer landing strip because you will be travelling much faster than a foot launched paramotor.
-More weight means more speed, so you'll need longer to touch down, and to slow your machine down after landing.
+You’ll also need a longer landing strip, because you will be travelling much faster than a foot launched paramotor.
+More weight means more speed, so you’ll also need more space to slow your machine down after landing.

 More weight also means that you’ll require more power to stay in the air, thus burning more fuel.
 A wheeled paramotor will obviously weigh a lot more than a foot launched paramotor, so bare this in mind when choosing your machine.